 As part of obtaining reasonable assurance about whether the Corporation's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-This report is intended for the information of management of the Corporation and certain State agencies providing funds to the Corporation and is not intended to be used and should not be used by anyone other than these specified parties.
+This report is intended for the information and use of management of the Corporation, others within the entity, and certain State agencies providing funds to the Corporation and is not intended to be and should not be used by anyone other than these specified parties.